manishmadugula/Notes/Code/spring.md

 ## Types of DI
 ### Constructor Injection
 - Constructed object is immutable and returned to the client in a fully initialized state.
+Once the dependencies are set they cannot be changed.
+- For mandatory dependencies or when aiming for immutability, use constructor injection
+-  You do not need any mocking library or a Spring context in unit tests.
+You can create an object that you want to test with the new keyword.
+Such tests are always faster because they not rely on the reflection mechanism.
+- People are more reluctant to add more dependencies to a constructor than via fields.
 - Higher chance to have circular dependencies, so-called chicken-and-egg scenario.
 ```java
 @Autowired